wpswings/woo-gift-cards-lite/readme.txt

 1) Ultimate Gift Cards for WooCommerce plugin is compatible with the [**Return Refund & Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**RMA Return Refund & Exchange for WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-org-page&utm_campaign=rma-pro)

-With this compatibility, the customers are able to file refunds and exchange requests for the gift card products they purchase.
+With this compatibility, customers are able to file refunds and exchange requests for the gift card products they purchase.
 But customers must fulfill these two conditions:
 a) The expiration period of the gift card shouldn’t be achieved
 b) Its usability should be equal to zero.